 Step 1: Add Online Data to Map.
-This step adds your organization's data that is currently hosted in the Database to the map (if you have not yet uploaded data, see Importing Data or Using Collector for ArcGIS).
+This step adds your organization's data that is currently hosted in the Database to the map (if you have not yet uploaded data, see Importing Data).
 It serves two purposes.
 First, after adding your online data to the map, you can open the "Sites - Conservation Measures" table to see any existing measures and new measures added in the next step.
 Second, this step loads the Sites feature class, which you will need in the following steps.